KTH/redirect-url/README.md

 ### REDIRECT_ID

-Add an enviroment variable `REDIRECT_ID` to add a HTTP header with information what made the redirect `x-kth-redirect-id: Test-redirect added by team awesome.`
+Add an enviroment variable `REDIRECT_ID` to add a HTTP header with information what made the redirect `x-kth-redirect-id: Old path for app1.`

 ### TEMPORARY_REDIRECT

 The default redirect is a **Permanent Redirect**.
 To make the redirect temporary set `TEMPORARY_REDIRECT="True"`.
-Note that a temporary redirect is good since it is not stored forever in a brower, but is it also messes upp your SEO score.
+Note that a temporary redirect is normally only a good thing during testing, since it messes upp your SEO score.
+Search crawlers does not follow _HTTP 307 Temporary Redirect_.

 ### LOG_LEVEL